NAA1992/NAA1992/README.md

 - SQL 🗃️

 Feel free to reach out to me on Telegram: [AlekseyN92](https://t.me/AlekseyN92) 📬

+## Tech Stack in the past (It's not a fact that I'm using it now)
+- Databases: Oracle, PostgreSQL, MS SQL
+- ActionScript (Flash Player)
+- VBA (Visual Basic for Script - used in the Excel)
+- C# (C Sharp, used in the Visual Studio)
+- SSIS (SQL Server Intergration Services, extension for Visual Studio and integration tool for MS SQL)
+- WSO2 (ETL tool, IDE for WSO2 - WSO2 Integration Studio)
+- ArcESB (ETL tool)
+- Adobe Photoshop
+- Adobe After Effects

 <!--
 **NAA1992/NAA1992** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.